platonic-realm/project-zero/Chapter 0/Chapter-0.md

 ```
 ---

-To create the the image follow below steps and execute the commands consecutively.
+Now lets create the the image by following below steps and execute the commands consecutively.

 1. Create a directory.
 I will call it "x86-x86".
 ```